15 Top-Rated Small Towns on the Oregon Coast

-Often near the many estuaries feeding into the Pacific Ocean, the small towns and coastal cities along the Oregon coast provide a unique appeal inspired by their saltwater surroundings.
-Whether it's fishing in Gold Beach, whale watching in Depoe Bay, or enjoying the natural wonders on display in Pacific City, the common attraction that ties all these Oregon beach towns together is a stunning sunset at the end of the day.
+The small towns and coastal cities along the Oregon coast offer a unique appeal inspired by their saltwater surroundings.
+Many of these localities are near several estuaries feeding into the Pacific Ocean.
+And while each offers its own list of reasons to visit, a common attraction tying all these Oregon beach towns together is universal public access and a sunset at the end of the day.

-Explore your options with our list of the best small towns along the Oregon Coast.
+Explore your sightseeing options with our list of the best small towns along the Oregon Coast.

 1. Cannon Beach

-Less than two hours from Portland by vehicle, Cannon Beach is one of the most popular small cities on the coast.
-Its popularity doesn't just have to do with its proximity to Portland though; the area's stunning scenery does well to attract tourists from across the world.
+Cannon Beach is less than two hours from Portland by vehicle and is one of the most popular small cities on the coast.
+Its popularity doesn't just have to do with its proximity to Portland though, as the area's stunning scenery does well to attract tourists from across the world.

-One of the best attractions on the Oregon Coast, the world-renowned Oregon Coast Aquarium sits near South Beach State Park in Newport.
+The world-renowned Oregon Coast Aquarium, one of the best attractions on the Oregon Coast, sits near South Beach State Park in Newport.
 This world-renowned institute features a large mix of indoor, outdoor, and underwater exhibits.